avinasx/code-analyzer/README.md

 ### 3. Knowledge Extraction
 A structured prompt ensures the LLM returns a valid JSON object adhering to the `CodebaseAnalysis` schema.

+## Documentation

+For a deeper dive into the inner workings, check out:

+-   [**How It Works**](HOW.md): Detailed explanation of the RAG pipeline, Smart Indexing, and architecture choices.
+-   [**Approach & Evolution**](APPROACH.md): A chronicle of the problems faced (Rate Limits, Cyclic Dependencies) and the engineering solutions implemented during development.